'Get Smart's Agent 86, The Original Man Who Knew Too Little

 To make the spy business easier, the CONTROL Lab was always developing gadgets to make missions more successful.
 To aid in his missions, Agent 86 used everything from a shoe phone and a finger gun to an umbrella camera and cuff link grenades.
 Agent 99 also employed her make-up compact phone or her poisonous lipstick from time to time, but only when necessary.
 You name it, the CONTROL Lab had invented it.

-One of the more famous gadgets was the cone of silence.
+One of the more famous gadgets was the Cone of Silence.
 Whenever something top secret needed to be discussed in the Chief’s office, Max would remind him that they should use it based on CONTROL’s security protocol.
-It NEVER failed that it NEVER worked!
+The Cone of Silence was supposed to maintain secrecy, but it never failed to fail.
 An alternative to the cone of silence was the coughing code.
 At the end of the conversation using the coughing code, Max would tell the Chief to get his cold checked out.

 To aid Agent 86 in his secret missions, from time to time, other CONTROL agents would pop up in the craziest places like trashcans and flower pots.
 In some episodes, the humanoid robot, Hymie (Dick Gautier) was employed to assist in the missions.
 No matter who or what attempted to aid Agent 86, he always managed to screw it all up.

 KAOS had several recurring villains.
 One, more memorable, recurring bad guy that comes to mind is Siegfried (Bernie Kopell).
 He and Agent 86 have a love/hate relationship.
 They are two of a kind; often respecting each other’s efforts, although not agreeing on the outcome.